kmann3/kmann3/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/kmann3/](https://github.com/kmann3/)

-- 📝 I rarely write articles on [https://blog.etherpunk.com](https://blog.etherpunk.com)
+- 📝 I rarely write articles on [https://www.etherpunk.com](https://www.etherpunk.com) - usually just stuff I like.

 - 💬 Ask me about **all the things**